Ghostbusters and 80s computers

 The Apple II and the opportunities for small businesses

-Another significant moment of the interview concerns the Apple II, another computer released in 1977, for which Karl confesses a particular affection.
-The Apple II, manufactured by Apple Inc., was a revolutionary computer for its time, known for its reliability and flexibility.
-Thanks to the numerous expansion slots, it allowed you to add peripherals and accessory cards such as disc controllers, sound cards and much more.
-This feature has made the Apple II essential for small business and professional activities.
-Karl Voltolini recalled how this computer represented a real open platform, which offered small businesses and professionals the possibility of customizing the system to meet specific needs.
+Another significant moment of the interview concerns Apple II, another computer released in 1977, so Karl confesses a particular affection.
+Apple II, produced by Apple Inc., was a revolutionary computer for the period, known for its reliability and flexibility.
+Thanks to the numerous expansion slots, it allowed to add peripherals and accessory cards such as controller for discs, audio cards and much more.
+This feature made Apple II fundamental for the small business and professional activities.
+Karl Voltolini recalled how this computer represented a real open platform, which offered small businesses and professionals the opportunity to customize the system to meet specific needs.

 What does this have to do with Ghostbusters?
 The video game was also ported to the Apple II, although with differences from the Commodore 64 version.
 Players using the Apple II could still experience the game and its missions, although the system did not have the same audio and video capabilities as the Commodore 64.